freeradical13/freeradical13.github.io/index.md

 An [organic compound][] is a compound that has Carbon and organic chemistry is the study of Carbon-based compounds.
 Historically, organic meant produced by [lifeforms][life], although it's now known that some Carbon-based molecules may be produced outside of lifeforms, but this ambiguous term "organic" has persisted.
 Carbon-based compounds that are considered to be lifeforms are called [organisms][].

-[Hydrocarbons][] are some of the simplest organic molecules and are composed of only Carbon and Hydrogen atoms.
-The bonds in hydrocarbons are non-polar so hydrocarbons are hydrophobic.
+[Hydrocarbons][] are organic molecules composed of Carbon and Hydrogen atoms.
+The electronegativities between Hydrogen and Carbon are close enough that [hydrocarbons are generally considered non-polar][hydrocarbons non-polar] and therefore hydrophobic.

-Carbons are often chained together (with single or double covalent bonds) to create a "backbone" or "skeleton" from which the rest of the molecule builds off of.
+Hydrocarbons are often chained together (with single or double covalent bonds) to create a linear [backbone chain][] (or main chain) from which the rest of the molecule builds off of.
+These other parts of the molecule are called [side chains][] (or pendant chains or branches) and may be represented with the letter R (meaning root).

 It is common to omit Carbons and Hydrogens in structural formulas for simplicity.
 For example, the structural formula for Cyclohexane (C<sub>6</sub>H<sub>12</sub>) is a ring: